sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/continuously-run-your-tests/index.md

 To verify that everything works you should tail the log: `tail -f /tmp/sitespeed.io`

+If you run on Mac you should use `screen` instead of *nohup*.
+First open an new screen instance: `screen`.
+Then start your tests `./loop.sh nyc3-1`.
+And then detach your screen `ctrl+A and then press D`.
+To resume back to the screen use `screen -x`.

 ### Stop your tests

 Starting your test creates a file named **sitespeed.run** in your current folder.
 The script on the server will continue to run forever until you remove the control file: